-Evolved Seasparrow Missile (ESSM®) is an international cooperative upgrade of the RIM-7 Seasparrow Missile.
-ESSM provides self-defense battlespace and firepower against high-speed, highly maneuverable anti-ship missiles in the naval environment.
+The ESSM® guided missile is an international cooperative upgrade of the RIM-7 Seasparrow Missile.
+It provides self-defense battlespace and firepower against high-speed, highly maneuverable anti-ship missiles in the naval environment.

-ESSM is bringing transformational anti-ship missile defense capabilities to the fleets of the United States, NATO and other allies.
-The missile was developed by the U.S. Navy and nine of the other 11-member nations of the NATO SEASPARROW Consortium.
-Members of the Consortium include Australia, Belgium, Canada, Denmark, Germany, Greece, Netherlands, Norway, Portugal, Spain, Turkey and the United States.
+Developed by the U.S. Navy and nine of the other 11-member nations of the NATO SEASPARROW Consortium, the ESSM missile is bringing transformational anti-ship missile defense capabilities to the U.S., NATO and other allies.
+Members of the Consortium include Australia, Belgium, Canada, Denmark, Germany, Greece, the Netherlands, Norway, Portugal, Spain, Turkey and the United States.

-Raytheon Missile Systems, along with a global industrial partnership, has introduced an initiative that expands the missile’s original mission from sea-based to ground-based air defense arena.
-ESSM used in a ground-based application will build on the proven capabilities of the ship-based application by providing the same air defense capability against the full threat spectrum, including aircraft, high and low velocity air threats, and high divers.
+Raytheon Missile Systems, along with a global industrial partnership, has introduced an initiative that expands the missile’s original mission from sea-based to a ground-based air defense arena.
+In a ground-based application, the ESSM missile will build on the proven capabilities of the ship-based application by providing the same air defense capability against the full threat spectrum, including enemy aircraft and missiles.

-ESSM is the third Raytheon missile to be successfully fired from the NASAMS launcher (joining AMRAAM and AIM-9X).
-The benefits of adding ESSM to Ground-Based Air Defense are:
+The ESSM guided missile is the third Raytheon missile to be successfully fired from the NASAMS™ launcher (joining the AMRAAM® air-to-air missile and AIM-9X Sidewinder™ missile).
+The benefits of adding the ESSM missile to Ground-Based Air Defense are:

 - Extended range.